Sexual minorities in Sri Lanka: Media

 Arthur C. Clarke was an ethnic-British gay sci-fi fiction author that included LGBT characters in his work.
 He lived in Cinnamon Gardens in Sri Lanka until his death in 2008.

 Shyam Selvadurai is currently a Canadian citizen who was born in Colombo to ethnic-Sinhalese and ethnic-Tamil parents.
 He has written a variety of literary works about sexual minorities and he has won several awards.

 Punyakante Wijenaike is a novelist that wrote about homosexual themes, including the 1971 book Giraya.

 The EQUALITY Magazine "portrays members of the community in a positive manner encouraging people to embrace their queerness without fear and shame."

+Gordon Merrick was one of the first western gay fiction authors, who lived in Sri Lanka from 1976 to 1988 and eventually died of lung cancer in Colombo.